 The slow climb upwards takes around an hour and the winding route down-hill may be stomach-churning experience for some.

 Hai Van Pass crosses the country from the western border to the east coast, thus creating a distinctively different climate, culture and people in the two regions.
 Transportation through Hai Van pass, before Hai Van tunnel built, is quite difficult.
 Road trip passing over the pass takes an hour, however instead you will have the opportunity to admire the pass and scenery below or witness the spectacular fog.
-Although the terrain of the road is quite dangerous due to high mountains and deep pools, this place is an ideal tourist destination for a stop, photographing on the way Hue – Da Nang.
+Although the terrain of the road is quite dangerous due to high mountains and deep pools, this place is an ideal tourist destination for a stop, photographing on the way from Hue to Da Nang.

 On sunny clear days, from Hai Van pass, you can look to the north, is the mountainous hills that coincide with the white clouds, the faraway is the Lap An lagoon, the picturesque Lang Co fishing village, to the south, waves surf around the mountainside, looming the fishing boats of fishermen running offshore.